iMessage Not Working On iOS 14/iOS 15/iOS 16? Fix Now!

 Now, wait for a while as your iPhone would be restarted with default network settings.
 If the text/iMessage on iOS 14 is still not working, then you can factory reset your device as well.
 Just go to Settings > General > Reset and choose the “Erase all Content and Settings” option this time.
 Though, you should know that this action will delete all the saved data from your phone.

 There you go!
-Now when you know 6 different ways to fix the iMessages not working on iOS 14 issue, you can easily resolve this problem.
-I have come up with different firmware and network-related solutions to fix the text or iMessage on iOS 14 issue that anyone can implement.
-Though, if you can’t send iMessages on iOS 14 due to a beta update, then you can either downgrade your device or wait for its stable release.
+Now when you know 5 different ways to fix the iMessage not working on the iOS 14 issue, you can easily resolve it.
+I have come up with different firmware and network-related solutions to fix the text or iMessage on iOS 14 issues that anyone can implement.
+Though, if you can’t send iMessages on iOS 14/iOS 16 due to a beta update, then you can either downgrade your device or wait for its stable release.

 - iPhone Keyboard Problems